drift-labs/drift-rs/crates/drift-idl-gen/README.md

 # drfit-idl-gen

+⚠️ for drift-rs there's no need to run this manually.
+The `build.rs` script will trigger it.

 Generates rust anchor structs from IDL json
 This is implemented rather than another project for a couple reasons: